 To improve the health outcomes of Georgians through the promotion of quality nutrition care practice by assisting qualified employees of the Georgia Department of Public Health’s Special Supplemental Program for Women, Infants, and Children to become Registered Dietitians competent to practice at entry level.

-The program concentration for the Georgia Department of Public Health WIC Dietetic Internship is Community Nutrition/Public Health, which includes a minimum of 1,200 supervised practice hours in community nutrition, public health research, life-cycle, and health promotion; medical nutrition therapy; and food service.
+The program concentration for the Georgia Department of Public Health WIC Dietetic Internship is Community Nutrition/Public Health.
+The internship is comprised of a minimum of 1,000 supervised practice hours in community nutrition, public health research, life cycle, health promotion, medical nutrition therapy, and food service.

 Application Deadline for the 2023-2024 Class